microsoft/hlsl-specs/proposals/0011-inline-spirv.md

 [declare a builtin variable](https://github.com/microsoft/DirectXShaderCompiler/blob/adc0363539ef423ca3f6e9d0211a665756b81080/tools/clang/test/CodeGenSPIRV/spv.intrinsicDecorate.hlsl) in a pixel shader.
 However, it
 [does not work in compute shaders](https://github.com/microsoft/DirectXShaderCompiler/issues/4217), or any other shader stage where there cannot be arbitrary inputs.
-This makes it impossible to implement many extensions.
+This makes many extensions impossible to implement.

 Common feedback on the feature is that is is
 ["a bit patchy, edge cases that don't work and that sort of thing"](https://github.com/microsoft/DirectXShaderCompiler/issues/5181#issuecomment-1537757720).